-- Move columns: Columns can be moved by drag & drop. - Sort by column: You can sort a column according to its heading by clicking on it.
+- Move columns: Columns can be moved by drag & drop. - Sort by column: To sort the table by a certain column, click its heading.
 If you then click again on the same column heading, the sort sequence will change from ascending to descending or vice versa.